 The police report

 I probably hit the car in front of me at 10 miles per hour.
 The car, a relatively new sports utility vehicle (SUV), did not sustain any visible damage, it seemed to me.
 The police report states that it has minor paint scratches.
-This is not surprising because I was driving a small subcompact car, a Prius C hybrid (I blogged about my Prius), which I bought just the year before this accident.
+This is not surprising because I was driving a small subcompact car, a Prius C hybrid, which I bought just the year before this accident.

 The damage report